metacpan/metacpan-cpan-extracted/distros/G/Geo-Address-Formatter/README.md

 ### COPYRIGHT AND LICENCE

-Copyright 2014-2019 Opencage Data Ltd <cpan@opencagedata.com>
+Copyright 2014-2019 OpenCage GmbH <cpan@opencagedata.com>

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.10 or,